NAIT-CNT-CMPE2850-1242-A03/Template_Repo/README.md

-# cmpe_template_python
+# Template Repo for Python (CMPE2850).

-Starter template for cmpe2850 or python projects
+Customize to provide information on your repo as directed.